zenstokyo/old_Zens_onboarding_test/README.md

 # Zens onboarding programming exercises

-1. Fork this repo and make a branch for your changes.
+1. Clone this repo and make a branch for your changes.
 2. Please complete the following Ruby/Rails coding problems.
 3. We expect to see evidence of good development processes.
-Write tests, and commit often.
+Write tests and commit often.
 4. When finished, do **not** submit a pull request to this repo.
-Instead, send us a link to your forked project.
+Instead, create a [Git bundle](https://git-scm.com/docs/git-bundle) and send this file to us.

 ## Problem 1 - Rails bugfix